Skip to content

 • The pre-#1335 silent skip path, which dropped non-listed runtimes without telling you.

-A malformed targets: field (both target: and targets: set, targets: [], or an unknown target name) fails closed: no MCP files are written and an [x] error names the field to fix.
-A greenfield project with no targets:, no --target flag, AND no detected signals (.github/copilot-instructions.md, .cursor/, etc.) also fails closed with the same [x] voice — consistent with how apm install treats the same input.
-Pin a target with --target or declare one in apm.yml. (#1335)
+A malformed targets: field (both target: and targets: set, targets: [], or an unknown target name) fails closed before machine discovery: no MCP files are written and an [x] error names the field to fix.
+A greenfield project with no targets:, no --target flag, no saved target, AND no detected signals (.github/copilot-instructions.md, .cursor/, etc.) also fails closed with the same [x] voice — consistent with how apm install treats the same input.
+The command exits non-zero before adding a direct --mcp entry to apm.yml or deploying package files.
+Pin a target with --target, declare one in apm.yml, or save one with apm config set target <value>.
+A native MCP config write failure also exits non-zero and names the target path or permissions to check. (#1335)

-apm install -g --mcp NAME is a deliberate carve-out: it routes the write to each runtime’s user-scope MCP config (for example, Copilot CLI to ~/.copilot/mcp-config.json, Claude Code to ~/.claude.json, Codex CLI to ~/.codex/config.toml, Gemini CLI to ~/.gemini/settings.json, Antigravity CLI to ~/.gemini/config/mcp_config.json, Windsurf to ~/.codeium/windsurf/mcp_config.json, Kiro to ~/.kiro/settings/mcp.json, and JetBrains Copilot to its OS-specific user config).
-It does not consult the project-scope targets: whitelist — user-scope writes are by definition not project-bound.
+apm install -g --mcp NAME routes the write to each runtime’s user-scope MCP config (for example, Copilot CLI to ~/.copilot/mcp-config.json, Claude Code to $CLAUDE_CONFIG_DIR/.claude.json when CLAUDE_CONFIG_DIR is set to a non-whitespace absolute path.
+Unset or blank values use ~/.claude.json; relative values are rejected.
+Codex CLI writes to $CODEX_HOME/config.toml when CODEX_HOME is set to a non-whitespace value or ~/.codex/config.toml otherwise, Gemini CLI to ~/.gemini/settings.json, Antigravity CLI to ~/.gemini/config/mcp_config.json, Windsurf to ~/.codeium/windsurf/mcp_config.json, Kiro to ~/.kiro/settings/mcp.json, and JetBrains Copilot to its OS-specific user config).
+When the package declares a targets: field (or the CLI passes --target), only the matching runtimes receive the config write.
+When neither restricts targets, all detected user-scope-capable runtimes are configured.
 Workspace-only runtimes (VS Code, Cursor, OpenCode) are skipped at user scope.

 MCP defines two transport families.
 APM exposes both: